 Traffic Accidents in Pennsylvania

 Philly folks, you all know which road I’m talking about when I say, “the Sure-Kill Expressway”; you know I mean the Schuylkill.
+It’s good to have a car wreck lawyer in Philly.
 For non-locals, that’s I-76, the Schuylkill Expressway, and it’s named after the river that bisects our great City of Brotherly Love—Philadelphia, the home of William Penn and Benjamin Franklin.

 Anyone who’s ever driven more than a minute on the Schuylkill, the Blue Route, the Vine Street Expressway, or Roosevelt Boulevard knows how bad things can get around here.
 Horrific accidents.
 Delays that redefine the meaning of “delay.”
 Pure bloomin’ idiots doing stupid things.
 Sitting in traffic for so many hours, by the time you get home, it’s time to get ready and go back to work.

 Okay, that last one is an exaggeration.
 But at least one writer has called the Schuylkill the worst commute in America.
 That might be debatable, and it’s not backed up by statistics.
 However, the dreadfulness of Philadelphia’s commute and traffic are ranked number 15, number 11, or number 14, depending on your source for the worst places in the U.S. While Philly’s vilest commute ever can’t top China’s 12-day, 62-mile traffic jam, our accidents are very real.
 Deadly real, you might say.
 One survey has ranked Philadelphia fourth in terms of how likely it is you will be in an accident.
 Turns out your chances of having an accident in Philly are 61.2% higher than the U.S. average.
 We were beat only by Baltimore, MD; Washington, DC; and—perhaps no surprise—Boston, MA, which took the dubious top honors.